 Chemotherapy is usually given as a course of several cycles of treatment over a few months.
-A cycle of capecitabine often takes 21 days.
-You take the tablets for days 1 to 14 of each cycle.
-But this can vary depending on the type of cancer you have.
+The treatment cycle may last 21, 28 or 35 days.
+This depends on your individual treatment plan.
 Your nurse or doctor will discuss your treatment plan with you.

 Taking capecitabine tablets